EXPERIENCED MICHIGAN PATERNITY LAWYER

 WHEN CAN A PATERNITY ACTION BE FILED IN A MICHIGAN COURT?

-An action under the Michigan Paternity Act may be commenced during the pregnancy of the child's mother or at any time before the child reaches 18 years of age.
+An action by the mother, father or the state of Michigan may be commenced during the pregnancy of the child's mother or at any time before the child reaches 18 years of age.
+An action by the child may be commenced by the child between the age of 18 and 19 years.

 FOR MORE INFORMATION ABOUT PATERNITY IN MICHIGAN